PFTL/website/content/blog/13_storing_data.rst

     with open('BA_data.dat', 'w') as f:
         f.write('# This is the header')

 The ``open`` command takes at least one argument, the filename.
-The second argument is the mode at which the file is opened.
+The second argument is the mode with which the file is opened.
 Basically there are three: ``r`` for reading, not modifying, ``a`` for appending or creating the file if it doesn't exist, ``w`` for creating an empty file, even if it already exists.
 If no mode is given, ``r`` is assumed, and if the file doesn't exist, a ``FileNotFound`` exception will be raised.

 Now that we have the header written to the file, we want to write some data to it.
 For example, we can try the following: